 Individual investors have the flexibility to determine their investment amount in stocks based on their financial plan, risk tolerance, and available funds.

-Portfolio returns, which determine the overall stock returns, are based on the allocation of investments across various stocks.
-Therefore, to reduce risk, it is recommended to follow the suggested weights in the investment product.
+Portfolio returns, which determine the overall stock returns, are based on allocating investments across various stocks.
+Therefore, to reduce risk, following the suggested weights in the investment product is recommended.

 Borrowing money for stock investment is strongly discouraged.